 Many Proto hand tools, including the J5250XLBL ratchet, are made in the USA.

 Although 3/8" drive ratchets are the most common when working on cars and light-duty trucks, they'll be times when you need more torque to remove stubborn bolts, suspension components, etc. An example would be loosening wheel lug nuts that are torqued to 100+ foot/pounds.

 For extremely tight bolts you'll need a 1/2" breaker bar.

 Most hand tool companies offer a lifetime warranty.
 I haven't included the Tekton brand in this ratchet review because I had a bad customer service experience with them.
 I don't need or want to be hassled with a tool issue.
 There are too many other companies out there to not provide top notch service all the time.

 3/8" Drive Sockets And Extensions

-For very tight spaces where a regular driver won't fit, here's a reversible mini-ratchet that's only 3.6" in length.
-The ratchet has a lot of teeth (72), which means you can drive a bolt or screw with minimal movement of the ratchet lever.
+For very tight spaces where a regular driver won't fit, here's a reversible 1/4" drive mini-ratchet that's only 3.6" in length.
+This ratchet has a lot of teeth (72), which means you can drive a bolt or screw with minimal movement of the ratchet lever.